open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 If the value is `on`, Greenplum Database returns a warning stating that exchanging the default partition might result in incorrect results due to invalid data in the default partition.

-**Warning:** Before you exchange the default partition, you must ensure the data in the table to be exchanged, the new default partition, is valid for the default partition.
+> **Caution** Before you exchange the default partition, you must ensure the data in the table to be exchanged, the new default partition, is valid for the default partition.
 For example, the data in the new default partition must not contain data that would be valid in other leaf child partitions of the partitioned table.
 Otherwise, queries against the partitioned table with the exchanged default partition that are run by GPORCA might return incorrect results.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|